Holy See–United States relations: 1867–1984

-From 1867 to 1984, the United States did not have diplomatic relations with the Holy See in the wake of rumors of Catholic implication in the Lincoln assassination.
-The critics finally won out in 1867 when the US Congress withdrew all funding for the legation in Rome.
-The apparent reason was a rumor relating to the religious freedom of Protestants in the Papal States.
-From the beginning of the legation in Rome, Papal authorities had allowed the celebration of Protestant religious services in the home of the American Minister.
-When the services grew, they were moved to a rented apartment under the seal of the American Legation to accommodate the participants.
-The news floating around Washington and being reported in the New York Times was that the Pope had forced the Protestant group outside the walls of Rome.
-That, according to Rufus King, the American Minister himself, was untrue in its entirety.
-In his June 1908 apostolic constitution, Sapienti Consilio, Pope Pius X decreed that as of November 3 that year, the Catholic Church in the United States would no longer be supervised by the Vatican's missionary agency, the Congregation for the Propagation of the Faith (Propaganda Fide) and would now be a mission-sending Church, not “mission territory.”
+Due to these rumors, the United States broke off diplomatic relations with the Holy See.
+In his June 1908 apostolic constitution, Sapienti Consilio, Pope Pius X decreed that as of November 3 that year, the Catholic Church in the United States would no longer be supervised by the Vatican's missionary agency, the Congregation for the Propagation of the Faith (Propaganda Fide), and would now be a mission-sending Church, not “mission territory.”

 Several presidents designated personal envoys to visit the Holy See periodically for discussions of international humanitarian and political issues.
 The first was Postmaster General James Farley, the first high-ranking government official to normalize relations with the Holy See.
 In 1933, Farley set sail for Europe, along with Soviet Commissar of Foreign Affairs Maxim Litvinov, on the Italian liner SS Conte di Savoia.
 In Italy, Farley had an audience with Pope Pius XI and dinner with Cardinal Pacelli, who was to succeed to the papacy in 1939.
 Myron Charles Taylor served Presidents Franklin D. Roosevelt and Harry S. Truman from 1939 to 1950.

 Presidents Nixon, Ford, Carter, and Reagan also appointed personal envoys to the Pope.
 Also, all of those presidents, in addition to Truman, Eisenhower, Kennedy, Johnson, and all later presidents, along with the first ladies, in diplomatic dress code black and mantillas, have visited the Vatican, during the course of their administrations.

 On October 20, 1951, President Truman nominated former General Mark W. Clark to be the United States emissary to the Holy See.
 Clark later withdrew his nomination on January 13, 1952, following protests from Senator Tom Connally (D-TX) and Protestant groups.
 The official prohibition lasted until September 22, 1983, when it was repealed by the "Lugar Act".

 The Vatican has historically been accused of being un-American, at least until the presidency of John F. Kennedy (see Americanism (heresy), nativism and anti-Catholicism in the United States).
 The bulk of the accusation is found in Paul Blanshard's book American Freedom and Catholic Power, which attacked the Holy See on grounds that it was a dangerous, powerful, foreign and undemocratic institution.